Nileshkund/Foodfusion/README.md

-# Meal Planner
+# Foodfusion
-This project is a Meal Planner application which is built using HTML, CSS and JavaScript.
+This project is a Foodfusion application which is built using HTML, CSS and JavaScript.
 It uses the Spoonacular API to generate meal plans for users.

 # Features
 1. Generate meal plans according to daily calorie requirements of user.